Home

 So even the pattern you choose will need to be adjusted.

 Do not despair.
-A painted gourd is what you want… a painted gourd is what you’ll get.
+You want to paint your gourd… and that is what you’ll get.
 The best advice is for you to loosen up a little.
 Don’t worry about perfection.
-We suggest you decide whether your painted gourd will hang or sit on a flat surface.
+We suggest you decide whether your gourd work of art will hang or sit on a flat surface.

 If you end up with a horizon line painted at a 45% angle…that won’t look very good…either hanging or on a table!

-You have two options for transferring your pattern.
+You have two options for transferring your pattern to create a painted gourd.

 A. Trace the pattern onto plastic food wrap using a fine permanent pen.
 You need a piece that’ll fit all the way around the gourd.
 When you’re tracing the pattern, just outline the main elements of the design… don’t bother with details.